Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping: Results and Discussion

+As the reorganization energy increases to $E_r=5$ in Fig.~\ref{fig:pop-fssh-rpsh}(b) and~\ref{fig:pop-fssh-rpsh}(d), FSSH fails to reproduce the correct population transfer profile while DBOC variant has even more devastating effect on the results.
+Obviously the repulsive wall on the PES completely dampens the population transfer between the donor and acceptor sites.
+On the other hand, in both symmetric and asymmetric case, RPSH-CA is capable of reproducing the long-time Boltzmann population even though showing nonphysical oscillations in the short-time limit.
+Overall, the deteriorating effect of DBOC on the RPSH-CA results is not as extreme as the FSSH case.
+One might even argue that the nonphysical oscillations in RPSH-CA$^{\text{D}}$ can be dampened with a proper decoherence scheme leading to more improved results.

-With all that being said, it should not be forgotten that the inclusion of tunneling in adiabatic or non-adiabatic RPMD simulations is actually manifested in the form of the lowering of the energy barrier on the adiabatic surfaces.
-To understand how NQEs are manifested in our simulations, we have to remember that the height of the DBOC repulsive wall on adiabatic PESs in RPSH-CA$^\text{D}$ cannot be as high as the case in FSSH$^\text{D}$.
+To be more precise about the effect of DBOC in RPSH vs. FSSH, we repeat that the height of the DBOC repulsive wall on adiabatic PESs in RPSH-CA$^\text{D}$ cannot be as high as the case in FSSH$^\text{D}$.
 The DBOC in RPSH-CA$^\text{D}$ is calculated based on Eq.~\ref{eq:vdboc}, which takes the average of NACVs of all beads of the ring polymers.
 Since the corresponding NACVs of different beads spike at slightly different positions, taking the average leads to a smoother change of the shape of PESs compared to one NACV in a classical FSSH trajectory.
 This point is more clarified in a test-case study where we calculate DBOC for RPSH-CA$^\text{D}$ at the centroid level instead of every bead of the ring polymers.
 Since the centroid is like one individual classical particle, the DBO correction of RPSH-CA at the centroid level leads to a very steep repulsive potential wall and basically similar results to FSSH$^{\text{D}}$, see Fig. S7 in the SI.
-Hence, it is Eq.~\ref{eq:vdboc} that introduces NQEs into the RPSH simulations via the extended phase-space of a ring polymer.
+Overall, it can be said that the RPSH-CA$^{\text{D}}$ method either improves the RPSH-CA results or, at least, does not diminish them to the degree that happens in the FSSH method.
+Therefore, we suggest DBOC as a parameter that worth to be tested when dealing with different systems of interest the results of which, of course, are method-dependent.